 (ii) Proceed as directed by the Captain of the Port or his or her designated representative.

-Commander, U.S. Coast Guard, Acting Captain of the Port, Wilmington, North Carolina.
+Captain, U.S. Coast Guard, Captain of the Port, Wilmington, North Carolina.

 BILLING CODE 4910-15-P